ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 - Create a resource group, *Image resources*.
 - Create a custom image from an instances' boot volume.
-- Create a new virtual server instance by using the custom image.
+- create a virtual server instance by using the custom image.

 ## Creating a resource group
 {: #creating-a-resource-group}